MithunSrinivas28/Level-2-CL-CY-Report/README.md

 #### What is AWS Lambda and Why is it Used?
 AWS Lambda is a serverless compute service that automatically runs code in response to events, managing infrastructure and scaling automatically.
 It is used for event-driven applications, automation, and microservices without provisioning or managing servers.

-I deployed a basic AWS Lambda function that returns "Hello, World!" using Python.
+I deployed a basic AWS Lambda function that returns "Hello, World!" .
 I configured the function.I learned how to create, deploy, and test AWS Lambda functions .
 I also gained familiarity with the AWS Lambda management console and function triggers.
 ![aws sucess](https://github.com/user-attachments/assets/780ae1d1-a28f-4750-8556-5b17ed9bf728)
 ![4f89c50f-e2bf-44a5-89a1-b86a2a700f15](https://github.com/user-attachments/assets/1f21813b-8049-4526-a5a4-e2964321f0f9)